mlubinsky/mlubinsky.github.com/p_python/README.md

 https://www.youtube.com/watch?v=wiGkV37Kbxk

 #### *argv amd **kwargs
-Writing *args is a wellfollowed convention, but you can choose a different name - the asterisk is what makes it a variable argument
+Writing *args is a well followed convention, but you can choose a different name - the asterisk is what makes it a variable argument
 ```
 def takes_any_args (* args ) :